JeffMerlet/dotvim/README.md

 # dotvim
-This is my .vim repo based on pathogen and mostly targeted for Go
+This is my .vim repo based on pathogen with the usual vim settings, and the following plugins:

+* NERDTree
+* NERDCommenter
+* vim-airline
+* neocomplete
+* vim-go

+I have also specific settings for markdown (and gitcommit) files.

 ## Installation
 first install vim; if on mac osx simply install it with brew: